South Florida vs. Marquette Predictions & Picks - Women's NCAA Tournament First Round

 - The Bulls have tied for the 31st-most Quadrant 1 victories in the country (four).

-- South Florida has tied for the 20th-most Quadrant 2 victories in the country (six).
+- South Florida has six wins against Quadrant 2 teams, tied for the 20th-most in the nation.

-- The Bulls have tied for the 13th-most Quadrant 3 wins in the nation (nine).

 South Florida 2022-23 Best Wins